Wall Doxey

-Wall Doxey (August 8, 1892 – March 2, 1962) was an American politician from Holly Springs, Mississippi.
+Wall Doxey (August 8, 1892 – March 2, 1962) was an American lawyer and politician from Holly Springs, Mississippi.
 A Democrat, he served in the United States House of Representatives from 1929 to 1941 and the United States Senate from 1941 to 1943.

 Early life

 Wall Doxey was born in Holly Springs, Mississippi on August 8, 1892, a son of John Sanford Doxey and Sarah Corrolla (Jones) Doxey.
 He was raised and educated in Holly Springs, and graduated from the University of Mississippi with an A.B. in 1913.
 In 1914, he received his LL.B. from the University of Mississippi School of Law.

 Doxey was admitted to the bar in 1914 and practiced in Holly Springs.
 In 1916, he married Myrtle Frances Johnson of Jackson, Tennessee.
 They were the parents of a son, Wall Doxey Jr. Ralph H. Doxey, who served in the Mississippi House of Representatives and Mississippi Senate, is Doxey's grandson.